What I learned validating my first product idea on an email list of 268 people while living in Paris

 Bill those hours out at just 20 euro an hour, and you’re looking at 4,000 euro investment in time, alone.

 And this brings us to what I think is an important point about validating and launching your first product idea: you really can’t think in terms of a return on investment at this early stage.

 I believe the value in having marketed, sold and created the first product outweighed the fact that we spent about 4150 euro, at a minimum, and brought in 582 euro maximum (assuming nobody refunded).

 Truth be told, it was tough to ship a video, transcript, presentation and write up an email to send to the six students every week for 12 weeks.
-We were both working for a tech company in Berlin, and some days I’d have to come home after working all day and sit down to editing the video and uploading it to Wistia.
+We were both working for a tech company in Berlin, and some days I’d have to come home after working all day and sit down to edit the video and upload it to Wistia.

 But the fact that the students prepaid for the course and were impatiently awaiting the next “episode” meant that we felt 100% obligated to deliver each week.